gwpachlatko/anything-goes/_posts/2022-06-11-linux-gaming-steam.md

 <p>Installing the launcher for the Steam software distribution service was a piece of cake.
 It’s available via “Software”, <abbr>GNOME</abbr>’s graphical user interface of the repository, and it takes up only 3.7 <abbr>MB</abbr> when installed.</p>

 <p>To get anywhere, I had to register (for free).
 Well, then.
-I picked a character from a novel I had read earlier as my screen name and created a password that would take a battery of gaming computers a thousand years to crack.</p>
+As my screen name, I picked a character from a novel I had read earlier.
+Then I created a password that would take a battery of gaming computers a thousand years to crack.</p>

 <p>(I know, immature, new–kid–on–the–block behaviour.
 The server won’t give a flying eff about any user’s password so long as it meets the minimum criteria.
 But hey, this was a once–in–a–lifetime opportunity to prove who’s the boss — soon enough, I would be humiliated, being shown to the room where they play tic–tac–toe, because that’s the farthest I would get with my emaciated yellow mare.
 I was bound to be ridiculed like old D’Artagnon upon his arrival in the big city, but I was set to enjoy the show, while it lasted.)</p>